 |Republic of Korea||16 January 2013||Pension and Unemployment Insurance|

 |The Netherlands||1 September 2017||Pension and Unemployment Insurance|

 |Spain||20 March 2018||Pension and Unemployment Insurance|

 |Japan||1 September 2019||Pension|

-China has also signed totalisation agreements with France and Serbia, which will not enter into force until both contracting states complete the necessary internal legal procedures.
-Inbound employees from these countries may have certain China social security exemptions after the relevant totalisation agreements are effective.
+China has also signed totalisation agreement with France, which will not enter into force until both contracting states complete the necessary internal legal procedures.

 Value-added tax (VAT)